Why Study The Derby?

 Understanding the roles of the jockey and Thoroughbred as athletes, as well as the scientific basis for their performance, helps provide insights and comparisons into human training, nutrition and health.

-The Kentucky Derby is about Diversity
+The Kentucky Derby is Diverse

 Our goal is to provide students with an understanding of the Thoroughbred industry in Kentucky, as well as knowledge of the rich cultural history and impact of the Kentucky Derby.
 We offer a free kids program to all public and parochial schools within the states of Indiana and Kentucky.
-All our education programs are tailored to meet Core Academic Standards Curriculum Standards.
+All our education programs are tailored to meet Core Academic Standards.